 SVHC Candidate List Update 2025

-On Jan 21st, 2025, The European Chemicals Agency (ECHA) added 5 hazardous chemicals to the substances of very high concern (SVHC) Candidate List.
-The first update for 2025 brings the total number of substances on the SVHC Candidate List to 247.
-The ECHA has also updated a previous substance, Tris(4-nonylphenyl, branched and linear) phosphite, in the release.
+On June 25th, 2025, The European Chemical Agency (ECHA) added an additional 3 hazardous chemicals to the substances of very high concern (SVHC) Candidate List.
+The second update for 2025 brings the total number of substances on the SVHC Candidate List to 250.

 - 6-[(C10-C13)-alkyl-(branched, unsaturated)-2,5-dioxopyrrolidin-1-yl]hexanoic acid (CAS Number: 2156592-54-8)